-In Iran, economic struggles trump fears of US confrontation
+In Iran, a plunging economy trumps fears of US confrontation

 “I would encourage my three sons and grandsons to go to defend Iran too,” said Moghaddam, a 58-year-old welder.

-Arezou Mirzaei, a37-year-old mother of two in central Tehran, is more worried.
+Arezou Mirzaei, a 37-year-old mother of two in central Tehran, is more worried.

 “I think the government should do something to avoid war,” Mirzaei said.
 “If war was good, then Afghanistan and Iraq would not be the mess that we see on TV.”